monomelodies/monad/docs/blocks/filtering.md

 The property can either come from a resolve or be something on a custom controller - whatever your preference is.

+Note that `count.data` syntax in the template binding; resolves using `$http` get passed the "raw" success data, which is an object incluing headers _and_ the retrieved data on a `data` property.
+Of course you could also use e.g. a `$q` promise to directly pass the count, and maybe your API returns additional data in that call (so would refer to `count.data.someProperty`).

 ## Generically extending resources for filtering
 To extend a common `count` (or other...) implementation for your API, simply use